billw2012/x4-md-docs/index.md

 ---
-title: X4 mdscript auto-generated documentation
+title: Index
 layout: home
+has_children: true
 ---

+## Unofficial Auto-generated X4 MD Script Documentation

 This documentation is generated from scriptproperties.xml.
-The only intention is to make it slightly more user-friendly.
+The only intention is to make it slightly more user-friendly than an xml file.